chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/semantic-highlight-guide.md

 The output of a semantic token provider consists of tokens.
 Each token has a range and a token classification that describes what kind of syntax element the token represents.
 Optionally, the classification can also name a language, if the token is part of an embedded language.

 To describe the kind of syntax element, semantic token types and modifiers are used.
-This information is similar to the TextMate scopes described in the [Syntax Highlight guide](/api/language-extensions/syntax-highlight-guide), but we wanted to come up with a dedicated and cleaner classification system.
+This information is similar to the TextMate scopes described in the [Syntax Highlight guide](/api/language-插件/syntax-highlight-guide), but we wanted to come up with a dedicated and cleaner classification system.

-VS Code comes with a set of standard semantic token types and modifiers for all semantic token providers to use.
+Baosky comes with a set of standard semantic token types and modifiers for all semantic token providers to use.
 Still, semantic token providers are free to define new types and modifiers and create a subtype of the standard types.

 ### Standard token types and modifiers

 The standard types and modifiers cover common concepts used by many languages.
 While each language might use a different terminology for some types and modifiers, by adhering to the standard classifications, it will be possible for theme authors to define theming rules that work across languages.

-These are the standard semantic token types and semantic token modifiers predefined by VS Code:
+These are the standard semantic token types and semantic token modifiers predefined by Baosky:

 Standard token types: